eujuliu/restaurant-api/docs/guide/user/change-user-password.md

 ### Success

-If you follow the instructions correctly, you will get a `200` status code without body message.
+If you follow the instructions correctly, you will receive a `200` status code without body message.

 ### Error

 #### Old password is wrong

-If the old password is incorrect, you will get a `ValidationError` and `400` status code with the following error message:
+If the old password is incorrect, you will receive a `ValidationError` error and `400` status code with the following error message:

 ```json
 {